Thesis/ENVR 450 Guidelines

 In order to produce a successful piece of capstone-level writing, you must begin the prescribed process during the winter semester of your junior year, prior to your initial enrollment in ENVR 450, 457 or 458.
 Students who spend second semester of their junior year abroad should consult with their concentration advisor before the semester spent away from the college since the application for the W3 option must be submitted during winter semester of the junior year.
 Any students with an application deemed to be unacceptable must work to revise their application prior to the end of the junior academic year, so that the student can be assigned to ENVR 450, 457, or 458 prior to the senior year.
 Students who are assigned to the thesis option may be required to submit a full thesis proposal by the First Monday of Fall Semester of their senior year.

-NOTE: The quality of the W3 application submitted on the first Monday in March of the junior year will determine which option a student is permitted to pursue.
+NOTE: The quality of the W3 application submitted on the second Monday in March of the junior year will determine which option a student is permitted to pursue.
 If the application is not of sufficient quality, the student will not be assigned to a W3 option and will not be eligible to register for the W3.
 Failure to submit an acceptable application ultimately may prevent graduation.
 To prevent this situation, write a strong application that clearly identifies your research topic, indicates the appropriateness of your research within your chosen concentration, and shows your familiarity with relevant scholarly literature in the field.
 See Thesis/ENVR450 Application for details.